megaulorder/friedsoup/README.md

 # friedsoup
-Fried Soup is a sample Android app using notifications and a foreground service
+Fried Soup is a sample Android app using
+- notifications
+- bound foreground service
+- broadcast receiver